LbertKamu/H-manual/4RealSolutions/3ThoughtAndThinking.md

  The memories are always there, stored in your brain waiting to get activated.
 The moment an object, place or a thing interacted with any of your five senses, the memories related to that object triggers.

  lets say you looked at a tree while you are waking and after five minute you find yourself smiling and thinking about you first kiss.
 And you realize why I am thinking about my first kiss.
- IF you have read this chapter, you will instantly realize that, you first kiss was under a tree, and when you looked at the tree which resembled the tree you kissed under, the memory triggered, and ones the memory triggered, you thought about your first kiss, then from there another memory trigger, where you thought about all the kiss you have had since then, then you begin thinking and comparing which kiss was perfect. and you realize you are a bad kisser, you feel bad,.
-You imagined kissing yourself the perfect kiss. you search on youtube, How to kiss better. while searching yor eyes on a comment, where a girl wants you to dm her for private kissing lesson.
+ IF you have read this chapter, you will instantly realize that, you first kiss was under a tree, and when you looked at the tree which resembled the tree you kissed under, the memory triggered, and ones the memory triggered, you thought about your first kiss, then from there another memory trigger, where you thought about all the kiss you have had since then, then you begin thinking and comparing which kiss was perfect. and you realize you are a bad kisser, you feel bad.
+You imagined kissing yourself the perfect kiss. you search on youtube, How to kiss better. while searching yor eyes falls on a comment, where a girl wants you to dm her for private kissing lesson.
 You go on reddit and ask people, is this genuine....and so on, so on.
 In the end you end up loosing a thousand bucks on a guy who was pretending to be a girl giving kissing lessons.

  If you are wondering if this is my story, Its not, I just pulled it out of my ass, and partially inspired from my senior in college.